 Versatile shoe for everyday training or weekend racing

 The Adidas Adizero Boston Boost 5 is a great shoe for long distance runners who like some cushioning under their feet.
 Heel strikers will benefit most from this shoe as the majority of the cushioning is in the heel area.
 The latest version of the Boston line features a wider toe box and an improved fit.
 The shoe is also slightly lighter for an even faster run.
 The shoe makes a great daily trainer, but its racing features become apparent at high speeds.
-For anyone looking for a responsive and durable running shoe at a great discounted price, this shoe may be the perfect choice.
+For anyone looking for a responsive and durable running shoe at a great discounted price, this shoe may be a perfect choice.